 - a letter sent in with your formal application at the on-site interview stage (phase 2)

 As detailed previously, a cover letter at the interview request stage is usually optional (check the job description for specifics).
 At this stage, a good cover letter can help you just as much as a bad cover letter can hurt you.
-They are rarely read (though I read all of the ones I received); do not worry about not including a cover letter with your applications.
+They are rarely read (though I read all of the ones I received); do not worry about not including a cover letter with your applications unless it was specifically requested.

 Contact your registrar for instructions on how to obtain these.
 Many schools provide electronic versions (easy), others might require that the office mail them to addresses you specify (more annoying).
 You generally will not need these until the on-site stage, but make a point of checking in to get an electronic copy early.